-- [] shares; Craig Rydin, [] shares; and all of our current directors, nominees for director and executive officers as a group, [] shares. - The 1,941,733 shares of Common Stock beneficially owned by Mr. Gehring are registered under the name of Elmira 5 B.V. (ft/k/a Cinquecento B.V.), a Dutch company ("Elmira 5"), of which Mr. Gehring is the sole member of the Managing Board.
-Elmira 5 received such shares in connection with our acquisition of Tommy Hilfiger as consideration for the sale of securities (depositary receipts and options to purchase option depositary receipts) corresponding to common shares of Tommy Hilfiger B.V.
-These securities were initially issued by Stichting Administratickantoor Elmira ("Stichting Elmira"), a shareholder of Tommy Hilfiger, to Mr. Gehring and to Messrs.
+Includes 1,375,396 shares of Common Stock registered under the name of Elmira 5 B.V., a Dutch company ("Elmira 5"), of which Mr. Gehring is the sole member of the Managing Board.
+Elmira 5 received such shares in connection with our acquisition of Tommy Hilfiger as consideration for the sale of its ownership interest in Tommy Hilfiger.
+These ownership interests were initially issued by Stichting Administratiekantoor Elmira ("Stichting Elmira"), a shareholder of Tommy Hilfiger, to Mr. Gehring and to Messrs.
 Ludo Onnink, Daniel Grieder and Michael Arts, who are also senior executives of Tommy Hilfiger.
-Prior to our acquisition of Tommy Hilfiger B.V, Messrs.
-Gehring and Onnink, along with family foundations to which they transferred certain securities but which transferred their interest in such securities back to Messrs.
-Gehring and Onnink after the acquisition, contributed to Elmira 5 the securities issued to Messrs.
-Gehring and Onnink by Stichting Elmira, and Messrs.
-Grieder and Arts contributed to Elmira 5 some of the securities issued to Hensy Stichting Elmira.
-Of the 1,941,733 shares of Common Stock were distributed to Elmira 5 as consideration for all the securities initially issued by Stichting Elmira to Mr. Gehring; (ii) 282,608 shares of Common Stock were distributed to Elmira 5 as consideration for the portion of the securities initially issued by Stichting Elmira to Mr. Ludo Onnink; (iii) 128,377 shares of Common Stock were distributed to Elmira 5 as consideration for the portion of the securities issued by Stichting Elmira to Mr. Daniel Grieder that he subsequently contributed to Elmira 5; and (iv) 128,377 shares of Common Stock were distributed to Elmira 5.
-As the sole member of the Managing Board of Elmira 5, Mr. Gehring has voting power over the 1,941,733 shares of Common Stock held by Elmira 5 and, as such, may be deemed to beneficially own all such share
+Messrs.
+Gehring and Onnink ultimately contributed to Elmira 5 all of the Tommy Hilfiger interests issued to them by Stichting Elmira, and Messrs.
+Grieder and Arts contributed to Elmira 5 some of the Tommy Hilfiger interests issued to them by Stichting Elmira.
+Of the 1,375,396 shares of Common Stock registered in the name of Elmira 5, (i) 993,347 shares of Common Stock were distributed to Elmira 5 as consideration for all the ownership interests initially issued by Stichting Elmira to Mr. Gehring; (ii) 200,181 shares of Common Stock were distributed to Elmira 5 as consideration for all the securities initially issued by Stichting Elmira to Mr. Onnink; (iii) 90,934 shares of Common Stock were distributed to Elmira 5 as consideration for the portion of the ownership interests issued by Stichting Elmira to Mr. Grieder that he subsequently contributed to Elmira 5; and (iv) 90,934 shares of Common Stock were distributed to Elmira 5 as consideration for the portion of the ownership interests issued by Stichting Elmira to Mr. Arts that he subsequently contributed to Elmira 5.
+As the sole member of the Managing Board of Elmira 5, Mr. Gehring has voting power over the 1,375,396 shares of Common Stock held by Elmira 5 and, as such, may be deemed to beneficially own all such shares.
+However, pursuant to the articles of association of Elmira 5, the Managing Board is required, in order to vote the shares of Common Stock held by Elmira 5, to obtain the prior approval of each of Elmira 5's stockholders with respect to their allocable number of shares of Common Stock held by Elmira 5 (i.e., the amounts identified in clauses (i) through (iv) in the second sentence preceding this sentence).
+Mr. Gehring disclaims beneficial ownership of the aggregate of 382,049 shares of Common Stock referred to in this Note 2 that were distributed by Stichting Elmira to Mr. Onnink, Mr. Grieder and Mr. Arts and contributed to Elmira 5.
+As of April 24, 2012, the shares of Common Stock registered under the name of Elmira 5 were held in escrow pursuant to an escrow agreement entered into in connection with our acquisition of Tommy Hilfiger.
+A portion of such shares may be forfeited if certain employment-related vesting conditions are not met.